Why Choose UsSchedule a call

 Reason #4: Fully managed

-Aside from high-level marketing agencies that charge anywhere from $1,200 to $3,000 per blog article (several of these agencies our team members used to work for), we’re one of the few companies that offer a fully managed content marketing service.
+Aside from high-level marketing agencies that charge anywhere from $1,200 to $3,000 per blog article (some of our team members used to work at some of those agencies), we’re one of the few companies that offer a fully managed content marketing service.

 Our goal is to handle as many aspects of the content creation process as we can.
 Some of our clients work with us with a more hands-on approach, such as giving us topics to write about, manually reviewing articles, and leading their own content strategy.
 Others prefer to let us handle everything from start to finish in a way that is completely hands-off.
 We are very flexible and work well under either situation.